plantphys/gsti/PLSR/Apply_PLSR_new_datasets.md

 -   validation: An independent subset (20% of data) used to validate the model.

 The plsr\_model object is a list with several components.
-Key components for prediction are:

--   ncomp: The number of latent components used in the model.

--   coefs: A matrix containing 1000 sets of coefficients from the 1000 bootstrapped PLSR models.
+A key component for the prediction is coefs: A matrix containing 1000 sets of coefficients from the 1000 bootstrapped PLSR models.
 Row 1 corresponds to the intercepts for the 1000 models and rows 2-2102 correspond to the coefficients associated with the reflectance wavelengths from 400 to 2500 nm.

 Let’s visualize the distribution of coefficients across the 1000 models.